Bug report #20614

 Thanks for your time.

-#15 Updated by Giovanni Manghi over 5 years ago
+#15 Updated by Giovanni Manghi almost 6 years ago

 I agree that adding a note in the documentation for temporary file is acceptable.